Contact Us

 What Differentiates Actually Useful Agents

-Most companies in 2026 use Level 2-3 agents.
-Full autonomy (Level 4) creates more problems than it solves unless you’ve built extensive guardrails.
+Most companies in 2026 operate at Level 2-3 agents.
+Full autonomy creates more problems than it solves unless you have built extensive guardrails.

 Anthropic donated MCP to the Linux Foundation’s Agentic AI Foundation, making it a vendor-neutral open standard under the same independent governance model as Kubernetes and Node.js.
 MCP now has 10,000+ published servers and 97 million monthly SDK downloads, with first-class support across Claude, Cursor, GitHub Copilot, Gemini, VS Code, and ChatGPT.